Ken Larsen's website: My views on religion

 George Carlin on religion: http://www.youtube.com/watch?v=gPOfurmrjxo

-By now you know that I'm an atheist.
-Religious people condemn atheism.
-This amuses me.
-Henceforth, when someone critizes my atheism, I will reply "You're an atheist, as well."
-If the person is Christian, I will explain that Christians follow the Bible.
+There are an estimated 4200 religions in the world.
+[Christianity and Islam are the two major ones.]
+If a person is Christian, they follow the Bible.
 They reject the Quran (which is the Bible for Muslims).
 From a Muslim perspective, a Christian is an atheist.
 By the same token, from a Christian's perspective, a Muslim is an atheist.
 They don't believe in the same God.
 Extending this across the entire globe, we're all atheists.

 Many fundamentalist Christians don't believe in evolution.
 They adamantly reject the notion that man evolved from a primate.
 They open their Bible and the cite the story of Adam and Eve and that God created them.
 Well, if you reject evolution, you obviously reject the notion of evolution within the human species.
 However, the human race has evolved.
 The evidence is all around us.
 If you don't believe in human evolution, how do you explain the fact that some people are black and some are white?
 There had to a be a split at some point in the history of the human race.
 That's evolution.